 whilst ensuring that the resultant diet complied with WHO recommendations and maintained the total calories and proportion of liquids in the diets.
 The ideal consumption of food i is given by Xi*=Xi + ∆Xi* where ∆Xi* is the solution for food i.
 Initial estimates of future consumption for each food group (i.e. initial estimates of the solution of the above equation) were generated randomly.
 The values of si were determined directly from the NDNS dietary survey, while the price responsiveness (εi) for each food group was obtained from (Tiffin et al. 2011).

-Constraints were added to each simulation to ensure that the modelled diets complied with WHO guidelines (e.g. total fat had to be between 15 and 30% of calories and there had to be a minimum of 400 g of fruit and vegetables consumed).
+Constraints were added to each simulation to ensure that the modelled diets complied with WHO guidelines (e.g. total fat had to be between 15 and 30% of calories and there had to be a minimum of 400 g of fruit and vegetables consumed – see Table 1 for details).
 We added further constraints specifying that the total calories and volume of liquids consumed should remain equal to the current diet, and that consumption of each food group must be ≥ 0.
 These constraints also acted to keep the new diets similar to current diets.
 Alcohol consumption was kept constant, since alcohol is associated with specific public health issues which were considered to be beyond the scope of this work.

 To reduce the GHG emissions associated with the nutritionally optimised diets, we added an additional constraint to each optimisation model that progressively reduced the maximum allowed emissions by 10%.
 We therefore produced a total of 16 models for men and women (one nutritionally optimised diet with no specified reduction in emissions, and then models with 10%, 20%, 30%, 40% 50%, 60% and 70% reductions in emissions in addition to the nutritional constraints – only the models with 0%, 20%, 40% and 60% reductions are presented in the main results).